History of animal rights: Modern era

 Between late 18th century and early 19th century, Swaminarayan brought a revival of central Hindu practices of dharma, ahimsa and brahmacarya.
 He was against, among other vices, the consumption of meat, animal sacrifices, and the appeasement of ghosts and tantric rituals.
 Swaminarayan was successful in reinstating ahimsa, performing non-violent yajñas (fire sacrifices) on a large scale.
 Through the mid-19th century, 'Vallalar' Ramalinga Swamigal promoted ahimsa and compassion, emphasizing on non-killing and meatless way of life.

 The Hindu reform movement of the Arya Samaj, which was formed in 1875, condemned several evil practices of several different religions and communities, including animal sacrifice and meat eating.
 According to its founder Dayananda Saraswati, all of these practices ran contrary to good sense and the wisdom of the Vedas.

 In 2000, the High Court in Kerala, India used the language of "rights" in relation to circus animals, ruling that they are "beings entitled to dignified existence" under Article 21 of the Indian Constitution.
 The ruling said that if human beings are entitled to these rights, animals should be too.
 The court went beyond the requirements of the Constitution that all living beings should be shown compassion, and said: "It is not only our fundamental duty to show compassion to our animal friends, but also to recognize and protect their rights."
 Waldau wrote that other courts in India and one court in Sri Lanka have used similar language.

 In 2012, the Indian government issued a ban on the use of live animals in education and much research.

-In 2014, the Jain pilgrimage destination of Palitana City in India became the first city in the world to be legally vegetarian.
+In 2014, the Jain pilgrimage destination of Palitana City in India became the first city in the world to be legally lacto-vegetarian.
 It has outlawed, or made illegal, the buying and selling of meat, fish and eggs, and also related jobs or work, such as fishing and penning "food animals".